Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 Students are responsible for picking up a copy or visiting the Web site for the Rules and Regulations booklet that contains campus parking policies.
 For additional parking information or hours of extended service during registration, call 817.272.3907 or visit the Web site www.uta.edu/police/parking.

-A graduation charge must be paid by each baccalaureate degree candidate when application is made for graduation.
+A graduation charge must be paid by each doctoral and master's degree candidate when application is made for graduation.
 If graduation is delayed past the stated semester, the student must reapply for graduation and repay the graduation charge.
 An additional charge to cover the cost of cap and gown is assessed to each candidate who plans to attend any graduation ceremony.
 Students who request that their diplomas be mailed after graduation will be required to pay the first class mailing cost.

 Cost of books depends upon the courses selected.
 Generally, books for technical subjects are somewhat higher than those for other academic subjects.
 In certain technical, scientific and fine arts fields, there are extra expenses for equipment and supplies.